Ignite-Laboratories/Enigmaneering/enigma1/E1S0 - Data Indexes.md

         [ 0 0 0 0 ] (0)
          Light Side

-At larger scales it gets far too excessive to print out every single value, so the index is often represented truncated to highlight only its most important qualities.
+At larger scales it gets far too excessive to print out every single value, so the index is often truncated to highlight only its most important qualities.
 For example, this is a way to respresent a truncated index of any bit width:

     An Abstract Index: